No more man-days lost in Bengal due to strikes: Mamata tells industry tycoons | Business

 Dhankhar said West Bengal ''was a land of opportunity'' which needs to replicate its earlier success story.
 Bengal along with Bombay province were the most industrialised provinces of India at the time of independence.

+However, he also added that the chief minister needs catalyse development and "distance the state from a partisan stance" to fuel prosperity.

-However the Governor also added, ''There is a need to combat flight of capital," implicitly speaking of the closure of factories that has happened during the last few years, many of them because of Covid pandemic-induced economic slowdown.
+The Governor also added, ''There is a need to combat flight of capital," implicitly speaking of the closure of factories that has happened during the last few years, many of them because of Covid pandemic-induced economic slowdown.
+The opposition BJP outside the Summit attacked Banerjee's criticism of income tax raids on industrialists.
+Leader of the opposition Suvendu Adhikari told newspersons "industrialists are not above the law.
+If they are involved in wrongdoing, action will be taken against them".

+Among recent cases, the Income Tax department had raided an auto major, a charter airline and a realtor, while a multinational chain marketing firm recently had its assets attached by the enforcement directorate.
+Income tax and enforcement directorate which looks into violations of money laundering laws are under the Union Government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)